cobbdzon/GCashPay/README.md

 - **Conversion Rate (optional):** The conversion rate of currency set in paymenter to INR.
 - **Merchant Name:** Name of the Merchant/Payee.
 - **Payment Address Type:** The payment address on which you want to receive payments.
 Available Options- UPI Address, Bank Account Number, Aadhaar Number, Mobile Number.
+- **Allow Foreign Currency:** Check this if you want to allow the user to pay invoices which are in currencies other than INR (the invoice amount in the other currency will be the invoice amount in INR)
 - **UPI Address:** The UPI Address which will be used for receiveing payments.
 - **Bank Account Number:** The Bank Account Number which will be used for receiving payments.
 - **IFSC Code:** IFSC code of the bank account mentioned above.